FlatLang/Flat/README.md

 __Aim__

+  * Restore the intuitive nature of Object Oriented Programming by reducing the use of conventions.
+  * Include support for clear and concise documentation of code.
+  * Increase code reusability.
-  * Manage abstraction at a high level without a noticeable performance hit.
+  * Manage abstraction at a high level without a performance hit.
   * Engineer an easy-to-integrate architecture for using C code within a project.
   * Ensure a smooth transition between running code on various operating systems.
   * Deliver a uniform exception handling environment.
   * Simplify common tasks and concepts.
-  * Restore the intuitive nature of Object Oriented Programming by reducing the use of conventions.
-  * Include support for clear and concise documentation of code.
-  * Increase the ability to reuse code in future instances.